Islamnasser932/amazon-data-analysis-project/README.md

 # Data-Analysis
-this project analysze amazon data that customer reivew the product that they bought it
+ ##- My analysis about how to get information from the customer’s comment on the brand that they bought from Amazon website
+ ##- Loading data from Kaggle Site
+ ##- Using PowerBi and Jupyter Notebook